MarcelineVQ/AutoRF/readme.md

 Auto Raid Farm
 ===
 Automatic management of raid farm parties.
+---
+* Due to a recent change in Turtle WoW instance reset methods this addon is the ideal way to manage non-raid instance farm resets as well.

 This addon requires party members to be in your leader's friend list.
 And works best with an addon that auto-accepts group invites.